ExtremeAddons/extreme_pbr_docs/docs/texture_paint.rst

 *******************************

-In order to add a material to paint, it is necessary that the material on which you want to paint has been applied with Extreme PBR in Nexus mode, to do this check the preferences: TODO: put link to nexus mode preferences.
+In order to add a material to paint, it is necessary that the material on which you want to paint has been applied with Extreme PBR in Nexus mode, to do this check the preferences: :ref:`pr_op_material_type`

 To add a material to paint, refer to this button :ref:`add_module`